elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-volume-on-freebsd-9-with-etcfstab-file.md

 >
 > Generic labels are created in the directory /dev/label/.

-So first let&#8217;s check if our disk already has a label:
+So first let's check if our disk already has a label:

 	elatov@freebsd:~>sudo glabel dump /dev/da0s1